 All mutual funds charge fees.
 Some fund companies charge very high fees.
 The lower the fund’s expense ratio, the more money you get to keep and the more money you will have in the future.

 One of the best type of low-cost mutual fund investments for the average investor is a low-cost index fund.
 An index fund is a type of mutual fund that is pegged to a specific market index.
 The mutual fund company purchases all the stocks in the index.
 As the index moves up and down, so does your investment.

-The two companies that offer the lowest cost index funds are Vanguard and Fidelity.
+Two companies that offer low-cost index funds are Vanguard and Fidelity.

 Both Vanguard and Fidelity offer low cost S&P 500 and Total Stock Market index funds.
 S&P 500 mutual funds contain a weighted average of around 500 U.S. stocks.
 A Total Stock Market index is just what is sounds like — every stock in the U.S. stock market.
 Over the long term, the stock market goes up 5 percent to 10 percent or more annually, depending on which metric you look at.

 What is a 401(k) and what are the advantages?

 A 401(k) is a retirement savings plan sponsored by an employer.
 It lets workers save and invest a portion of their paycheck, up to a specified amount each year, before taxes are taken out.
 Taxes aren’t paid on the investment or any growth in the investment until it is withdrawn from the account, many years later when you retire.
 That is, the taxes are deferred until you start making withdrawals.